Robust Dialogue State Tracking with Weak Supervision and Sparse Data: TripPy-R: Robust Triple Copy DST

 In contrast to other work that leverages attention for DST~\cite{lee2019sumbt,wu2019transferable}, we explicitly teach the model \emph{where} to put the attention.
-This way, the predicted attention weights $\vctr{q}_{1,\mathrm{w}}$ become the sequence tagging predictions.
+This way, the predicted attention weights $\vctr{q}_{\mathrm{w}}$ become the sequence tagging predictions.
 Tokens that belong to a value are assigned a weight of 1, all other tokens are weighted 0.
-Since $\|\vctr{q}_{1,\mathrm{w}}\|_1 = 1$, we scale the target label sequences during training.
-During inference, we normalise $\vctr{q}_{1,\mathrm{w}}$, i.e.,
+Since $\|\vctr{q}_{\mathrm{w}}\|_1 = 1$, we scale the target label sequences during training.
+During inference, we normalise $\vctr{q}_{\mathrm{w}}$, i.e.,

-so that we can infer sequence tags according to an ``\emph{IO}'' tagging scheme~\cite{ramshaw-marcus-1995-text} from the attention weights.
+so that we can infer sequence tags according to an ``\emph{IO}'' tagging scheme~\cite{ramshaw-marcus-1995-text}.
 All $\hat{q}_j > 0$ are assigned the ``\emph{I}'' tag, all others the ``\emph{O}'' tag.
-The advantage of sequence tagging over span prediction is that training can be performed using labels for multiple occurrences of the same slot-value in the input, and that during inference, multiple regions of interest can be predicted.
-We take advantage of both, by also learning from slot-value occurrences in the dialogue history, and by considering all predicted value occurrences during inference when forming the final hypothesis.
-Specifically, among all sequences of tokens that were assigned the ``\emph{I}'' tag, we pick the sequence with the highest average token weight according to $\hat{\vctr{q}}_{1,\mathrm{w}}$ and denote this value prediction as $\mathrm{Val}(\hat{\vctr{q}}_{1,\mathrm{w}})$.
+The advantage of sequence tagging over span prediction is that training can be performed using labels for multiple occurrences of the same slot-value in the input---for instance in the current turn and the dialogue history---, and that multiple regions of interest can be predicted.
+To extract a value from the context, we pick the sequence with the highest average token weight according to $\hat{\vctr{q}}_{\mathrm{w}}$ among all sequences of tokens that were assigned the ``\emph{I}'' tag and denote this value prediction as $\mathrm{Val}(\hat{\vctr{q}}_{\mathrm{w}})$.

 \paragraph{Informed Value Prediction}